About Possums

 They usually stick around trees in the morning.
 Late afternoon, where they may find a wide variety of insects.
 Young opossums can be fed pet food like cat food.

-They eat out of garbage cans, they eat small rodents, and last but not least, sometimes they eat dead animals also.
+They eat out of garbage cans, they eat small rodents, and last but not least, sometimes they eat dead animals.

 Moreover, they help to keep Lyme disease at bay.
 A study reveals that Opossums kill 90% of household pests like ticks that attach to them.